This article applies to PRTG Network Monitor 19 or later

 Packet Sniffer

-Using the Packet Sniffer, PRTG inspects all network data packets that pass through the local machine's network card.
-You can either only monitor the traffic on the machine that runs PRTG, or you make sure that all network traffic that you want to analyze passes it (for example by connecting it to the port of a switch that is used for monitoring activities).
+Using the Packet Sniffer, PRTG inspects all network data packets that pass through the local system's network card.
+You can either only monitor the traffic on the PRTG core server system, or you make sure that all network traffic that you want to analyze passes it (for example by connecting it to the port of a switch that is used for monitoring activities).

 - Recommended if differentiation of traffic by service/protocol is desired

-- Creates the highest CPU load on the machine that runs PRTG
+- Creates the highest CPU load on the PRTG core server system

-- Requires changes in the router's setup: You must tell the router to send the Flow packets to the machine that runs PRTG
+- Requires changes in the router's setup: You must tell the router to send the flow packets to the PRTG core server system

 Add comment